raspberrypilearning/save-the-shark/en/step_1.md

 title: Additional information for educators
 ---

-You can download the completed project [here](http://rpf.io/p/en/projectName-get){:target="_blank"}.
+You can find the completed project [here](http://rpf.io/p/en/save-the-shark-get){:target="_blank"}.

-If you need to print this project, please use the [printer-friendly version](https://projects.raspberrypi.org/en/projects/projectName/print){:target="_blank"}.
+If you need to print this project, please use the [printer-friendly version](https://projects.raspberrypi.org/en/projects/save-the-shark/print){:target="_blank"}.

---- /collapse ---
+--- /collapse --